AlbertGallegoJimenez/cmems-downloader-toolbox/README.md

 2. Open ArcGIS Pro.
 3. Navigate to the ArcGIS Pro "Catalog" pane.
 4. Right-click on "Toolboxes" and select "Add Toolbox".
-5. Browse to the location where you saved the downloaded toolbox file (*CMEMS_Downloader.pyt*) and click "OK".
+5. Browse to the location where you saved the downloaded toolbox file (*CMEMS Downloader Toolbox.pyt*) and click "OK".

 <!-- REQUIREMENTS -->
 ## Requirements